thieu1995/mealpy/README.md

     * Test the scalability of algorithms.
     * Analyse the stability of algorithms.
     * Analyse the robustness of algorithms.

+* If you guys want me to implement new algorithm, please open an [Issues ticket](https://github.com/thieu1995/mealpy/issues), and better send me an PDF of the original paper so I can read and implement it.

+* If you are facing multiple/many objective optimization problems, you can use Mealpy with weighted-sum method to transform it into single-objective optimization problem.
+But you want to find Pareto front / Reference front, then I recommend to checkout the [PYMOO library](https://pymoo.org/).

-* And please giving me some credit if you are using this library.
-Lots of people just use it without reference, and if you want to cite my paper, take a look at some of my first-author paper here: [link](https://gist.github.com/thieu1995/2dcebc754bf0038d0c12b26ec9d591aa)
+* And please give me some credit if you use this library, [link](https://gist.github.com/thieu1995/2dcebc754bf0038d0c12b26ec9d591aa) to my first-author papers.

 ```code
 @software{thieu_nguyen_2020_3711949,